mbnarayn/KnowledgeBase/README.md

 ***
 ## OneDrive for Business Sync Apps

 For users of Office 365 there are a couple of apps currently available to sync files from OneDrive for Business, the OneDrive for Business sync app (Groove.exe) and the new OneDrive sync app (OneDrive.exe).
 Either by installing Office 365, Office 2013 or later on your computer or through a standalone installer, you would install OneDrive for Business (Groove.exe).
 The new OneDrive sync app (OneDrive.exe) is the recommended option if you are using Office 365 SharePoint Online.
+The new app can be download from onedrive.com and is the same app that also lets you sync from OneDrive (Personal).
 The new OneDrive sync app does not support on-premises locations in SharePoint 2016 or earlier and only supports SharePoint Server 2019.

 When users who are syncing files with the previous OneDrive for Business sync app (Groove.exe) sign in to the new OneDrive sync app (OneDrive.exe), the following things happen: